Skip to Content

 Start With These 4 Kid-Friendly Museums

-the childrens museum of the east end is all about pretend play, like this mock up of a main street
+The childrens museum of the east end is all about pretend play, like this mock up of a main street

 A 6YO Tiny Traveler loved the Children’s Museum of the East End in Bridgehampton.
 Three hours after arriving I could only lure her out with the promise of ice cream.